srisatyavinay/gaipl-ops-intellect/README.md

 - To implement summarise RCAs feature, we have pulled the related incidents and asked Gemini to summarise it using a prompt.
 - To perform health check for a component we can get the logs from splunk, check system stats like cpu usage, ram usage etc. from builtin commands.
 Since we do not have access to it, we have mocked the health check data variables and created the report.
 - To create the chatbot, we have leveraged Gemini and provided it context of the user's query and the current incident being resolved.
 It will retrieve related incidents from the chroma DB to generate a more precise response.
+- We have also added the functionality to change the context of chatbot based on the need of the support engineer.
+We basically deleted and recreated the chroma DB to achieve this.

 ## 🚧 Challenges We Faced